Navigating Year-End Considerations in Dental Offices

 End-of-Year Letters

 Letters to patients reminding them to utilize their expiring insurance benefits are essential.
 These letters can also include messages about preventing loss, utilizing HSA and FSA accounts, and available financing options.
-The end-of-year letter serves as an internal marketing tool and should include a clear call to action encouraging patients to book appointments and contact the office.
-The delivery of end-of-year letters can be through physical mail or email, depending on patient demographics.
+The end-of-year letter is an internal marketing tool and should include a clear call to action encouraging patients to book appointments and contact the office.
+The end-of-year letters can be delivered through physical mail or email, depending on patient demographics.
 Offering both options can be advantageous.

 Planning for the Holiday Season